Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Restaurant Taj Mahal

-There is another Taj mahal restaurant within hotel Lero in Lapad area.
-It's run by the same owners and has the same concept.
+There is another Taj Mahal restaurant within Hotel Lero in the Lapad area.
+It’s run by the same owners and has the same concept.

 Stara Loza

-Food is good, based on local ingredients when and where possible, and it includes starters like tuna tartar, veggies tempura, thyme gnocchi, or basil risotto, while among main dishes fisherman's plate and lamb confit seem favored among the patrons.
+Menu includes seafood dishes like tuna tartar and octopus salad, veggies tempura, thyme gnocchi, or basil risotto, while among main dishes fisherman’s plate and lamb confit seem favored among the patrons.

 Kamenice